AlejandraTech/viver-cellers/Laravel/viver-cellers/README.md

 </p>
 --->

-# Viver del Cellers: Laravel 🍇
+# Viver de Cellers: Laravel 🍇

-In the Laravel section of our "Viver del Cellers" project, we will focus on the backend development, responsible for handling the application logic, interaction with the database, and management of the different system functionalities.
-Here's a detailed explanation of what will be covered:
+In the Laravel section of our "Viver de Cellers" project, we will focus on the backend development, responsible for handling the application logic, interaction with the database, and management of the different system functionalities.

 ## Folder and File Structure 📁